 - The Sleeping Buddha.

-- The temple dedicated to Harati, the goddess of all children.
+- The temple is dedicated to Harati, the goddess of all children.
 It is said that she was an ogress before Lord Buddha converted her to be the caretaker of all children.

 Tour of Kathmandu Durbar Square

 Kathmandu Durbar Square is a spectacular example of architecture and Newari artists in Kathmandu valley.
 Kathmandu Durbar Square is a historic place of royals where the kings in the past were crowned.
-It is crowded with ancient temples and palaces that reflect the royal history and religious and cultural life of people.
+It is crowded with ancient temples and palaces that reflect the royal history and religious and cultural life of the people.

 Kasthamandap, an open wood house, Kumari (living goddess) house, Jagannath temple with erotic carvings, and the Hanuman Dhoka (the royal palace) are situated in Kathmandu Durbar Square.
 Presently, the square is known as Hanuman Dhoka, a name derived from the statue of Hanuman, the monkey devotee of Lord Ram, near the entrance of the palace.
-It holds the palaces of the Malla and Shah kings who ruled the Kathmandu city for years.
+It holds the palaces of the Malla and Shah kings who ruled Kathmandu city for years.